programaths/coder-dojo-godot/README.md

 #### Fifteen

 Fifteen game.

-Click a tile to move it to the free cell
+*Controls*: Click a tile to move it to the free cell

 #### Minigolf

-Aim and click to "put" the ball
+*Controls*: Aim and click to "put" the ball

 #### Match3

-Click and drag tiles to "swap" them.
+*Controls*:Click and drag tiles to "swap" them.
 There is a bug in that one, kudo if you find a solution to it:-p

+### Quatrominos

+A well known game with quatrominos.

+*controls*: A and E to rotate left and right.
+Arrows to move left and right and accellerate descent.

 ## TODO

- a pentamino puzzle, Tetris
+ a pentamino puzzle,
 Then I would like to have a 3D rail shooter based on CSG (Constructed solid geometry).
 And a basic zelda like RPG.